-The data cutoff for Drought Monitor maps is Tuesday at 8 a.m.
-EDT.
-The maps, which are based on analysis of the data, are released each Thursday at 8:30 a.m.
+The data cutoff for Drought Monitor maps is each Tuesday at 7 a.m.
+EST. The maps, which are based on analysis of the data, are released each Thursday at 8:30 a.m.
 Eastern Time.

-The U.S. Drought Monitor is produced in partnership between the National Drought Mitigation Center at the University of Nebraska-Lincoln, the United States Department of Agriculture, and the National Oceanic and Atmospheric Administration.
+The U.S. Drought Monitor is produced through a partnership between the National Drought Mitigation Center at the University of Nebraska-Lincoln, the United States Department of Agriculture, and the National Oceanic and Atmospheric Administration.

 Richard Tinker, NOAA/NWS/NCEP/CPC